anbox-cloud/discourse-docs/exp/capacity-planning.md

 If none of the provided instance types fits for your application, you can also manually [configure the resources](https://discourse.ubuntu.com/t/how-to-configure-available-resources/24960) according to your requirements.

-When a container for an application is launched, it takes the specified amount of resources.
+When an instance for an application is launched, it takes the specified amount of resources.
 For example, if an application uses the `a4.3` instance type, it requires 4 vCPU cores, 3 GB of memory, 3 GB of disk space and no GPU slot.
-AMS internally summarises the amount of resources used by containers on a single machine and disallows launching additional containers when all resources are used (see [Over-committing resources](#overcommitting) for how to allow a higher resource usage).
-In such cases, you will see the following error message when trying to launch a new container:
+AMS internally summarises the amount of resources used by instances on a single machine and disallows launching additional instances when all resources are used (see [Over-committing resources](#overcommitting) for how to allow a higher resource usage).
+In such cases, you will see the following error message when trying to launch a new instance:

-    No suitable node to satisfy container requirement available
+    No suitable node to satisfy instance requirement available

-If a container stops with an error, its disk space is preserved for inspection.
+If an instance stops with an error, its disk space is preserved for inspection.
 Other resources are released.
-Therefore, if you have many containers with `error` status, you might run out of disk space.
+Therefore, if you have many instances with `error` status, you might run out of disk space.

 <a name="gpu-slots"></a>
 ### GPU slots